Backupchan/server/API.md

 If you are using Python for your client application, you should use the API library instead.

+## Testing

+The API is tested using `pytest`.
+Once installed, run `pytest apitest.py` to test the API.

 ## Authentication

 Authentication for the API can be done using an API key.
 Each instance of Backup-chan can